MuhammadAsadJaved/Important-shells/README.md

 https://github.com/MuhammadAsadJaved/Important-shells/blob/master/rename_objects_in_xml.py

-## Rename objects in xml annotations.
+## Rename objects in PASCAL VOC .xml annotations.

 This shell is used to rename specific objects in xml annotations.
 For example you want to rename `padestrian` to  `person` in xml annotations.